 - Scale – no customer is too small, and we can also cater for larger companies with client-specific projects

-- Expertise - our partner in this programme – Forest Carbon – are the UK’s leading developer of new woodland projects certified under the Woodland Carbon Code and have so far planted in excess of 4.5 million trees around the UK for corporate partners, in over 80 new woodlands.
-As a member of the Woodland Carbon Code Advisory Board, Forest Carbon were instrumental in its development, and have over 9 years’ experience in the field
+- Expertise - our partner in this programme – Forest Carbon – is the UK’s leading developer of certified carbon woodland creation projects and have so far planted in excess of six million trees, around the UK and beyond, for corporate partners, in over 130 new woodlands.
+Forest Carbon has been operating for over 10 years and is the UK’s leading organisation of its type.

 What is Carbon 'Offsetting'?